valdio/Android-Butter-Knife-Calculator/README.md

 # Android-Butter-Knife-Calculator

-This repository contains a siple Android Application.
+This repository contains a simple Android Application.

 Application Project and Screenshots